-Promote Strong Teamwork and Performance by Fostering a Diverse, Skilled, and Creative Workforce
+Promote Strong Teamwork and Performance by Fostering a Skilled and Creative Workforce

 We value our employees and want to ensure that they are well trained and prepared to conduct impactful and timely oversight work, while achieving high levels of morale.
-We strive to promote staff development, value diversity and inclusion, reward exceptional performance, and maintain a motivated workforce that is ready to meet the challenges and seize the opportunities facing today's OIGs.
+We strive to promote staff development, encourage teamwork and communication, reward exceptional performance, and recruit and maintain a motivated workforce that is ready to meet the challenges and seize the opportunities facing today's OIGs.